lib/function.ex

 asynchronously, potentially concurrently with other calls to the same

 function.
-Defaults to `true`.
+Defaults to `false`.

 When passing arguments from an LLM to a function, they go through a single